pjgeutjens/www-leanfield-io/content/post/building-an-azure-cognitive-search-results-page-in-vue.js-part-i.md

 Exploring datasets and offering users an intuitive interface for searching and filtering results is one of the main use cases for (web) applications.
 With the introduction of Azure Search in 2014, Microsoft provided a fully managed search service to their cloud platform, offering sophisticated search capabilities for your applications.

 While the documentation that Microsoft provides is excellent, the tutorials and samples are largely targeting C# and the .NET SDK.
 At the time of this writing there is a single node.js tutorial available but it focuses mainly on manipulation of the search indexes and indexers, less on the search query API.
-Luckily Scott Klein and Evan Boyle did a great [channel9 episode][channel9-azsearch] in 2017 showing off AzSearch.js, a javascript library that facilitates incorporating Azure Search into your applications.
-The accompanying [github repo][azsearch-github] even contains a fully functional demo of a search page implemented using React and Redux.
+Luckily Scott Klein and Evan Boyle did a great [channel9 episode](https://channel9.msdn.com/Shows/Data-Exposed/Building-Search-Apps-with-Azure-Search-and-AzSearchjs "channel 9 episode") in 2017 showing off AzSearch.js, a javascript library that facilitates incorporating Azure Search into your applications.
+The accompanying [github repo](https://github.com/Yahnoosh/AzSearch.js "AzSearch.js github repo") even contains a fully functional demo of a search page implemented using React and Redux.

 In this article we will build a similar appliciation using the Vue.js JavaScript Framework and the Vuex state management library.
 Doing so will not only result in a useful Vue application, it will also provide a context for exploring the Azure Search query API.
 The goal is to take small, logical steps working towards the final result to highlight the process as well as the code involved.